fsl0110/ae-explorer-demo/README.md

 * Import a component from the componente-lib into the app.
 E.g. `import {Heading} from "@dedrr/rui.component-lib"`

-* **Make changes in the imported component within the component-lib and see the changes in the app within a second!
-Thats pretty cool isn't it :-)**
+* **Make changes in the imported component within the component-lib and see the changes in the app within a second!**